salihmarangoz/capsicum_superellipsoid_detector/README.md

 - [ ] Use of surface normals instead of a single estimated center in the optimization process.
 This may work better for non-sphere like capsicums.
 - [ ] Sometimes capsicums may have weird shapes (not like a sphere nor superellipsoid, not symmetrical, etc.).
 Combination of multiple superellipsoids for modeling the fruit surface would be better.
 On the other hand, estimating the missing parts of the shape becomes difficult this way.
 - [ ] Loss functions can be used against outliers: http://ceres-solver.org/nnls_modeling.html#lossfunction
 - [ ] skip clustering if input pointcloud has labels
 - [ ] simplify readme
-- [ ] optional dependencies as much as possible
 - [ ] fix ros service, maybe add ros messages
 - [ ] update the comments in superellipsoid msgs
-- [ ] decrease the number of published topics if possible
 - [ ] use tf2 instead of tf
-- [ ] sort parameters